Index

 came various adaptations of the "KrankVent", used on the opposition's bikes

 (you know, the "Pigs", or whatever it is they call them).
-These seem to
+These work really

-work well enough, but they are noisy (not the pigs, the KVs).
-The latest
+well, but they can be a bit noisy (not the pigs, the KVs).
+The latest is

 and doesn't make any noise.
 For a Chief you just fit it on the end of the